Philodendron erubescens is a strong indoor plant choice if you want something affordable, attractive, and easy to maintain.

 Light Conditions

-While Australia is known for its strong and direct sunlight, it's essential to remember that Philodendron erubescens don't require intense, direct light.
+While Australia is known for its strong and direct sunlight, it's essential to remember that Philodendron erubescens doesn't require intense, direct light.
 Instead, it thrives best in filtered light or shade to avoid leaf burn.
 Morning and evening sunlight are just fine.
 Use sheer curtains or shade to protect your plant if your climate is extra hot.

 Temperature